 Other than the fact that Tung Yeung Shan lies at the intersection of three districts in Hong Kong, it also lies on the intersection of two popular hiking trails (Maclehose Trail Section 4 and Wilson Trail Section 4), and a motorable road (Fei Ngo Shan Road).

-What this means is that there are quite a few options to hike up to Tung Yeung Shan with multiple entry points and exit routes, including being able to park your vehicle 300 metres away from the summit.
+What this means is that there are at least three options to hike up to Tung Yeung Shan with multiple entry points and exit routes, including being able to park your vehicle 300 metres away from the summit.
 But we’re not going to focus on that.
+Instead, this guide will focus on the route from Shatin to Kowloon.

 But for now, let’s start the hike in Shatin.